-Surfer vs Gixo: optimizer or content workspace?
+Surfer vs Gixo Quill: optimizer or content workspace?

 Surfer fits teams that already have a writing and publishing stack and want a visibility optimizer.
-Gixo fits teams that want the draft, brand voice, evidence grounding, references, review, transformation, and publishing path in one product.
+Gixo Quill fits teams that want the draft, brand voice, evidence grounding, references, review, transformation, and publishing path in one product.
 This is a useful comparison, but it should be treated as a secondary lens, not the whole product story.

 Surfer SEO is a visibility optimizer: it analyzes topics, coverage, and ranking patterns for teams that already have a writing and publishing stack.
-Gixo is a content workspace: it takes you from a review-ready first shot with brand voice, evidence grounding, and references through editing, team review, transformation, localization, and direct publishing — all in one product.
-Choose Surfer if you only need an optimization layer on top of an existing stack; choose Gixo if the content workflow itself — draft to publish — is the bottleneck.
+Gixo Quill is a content workspace: it takes you from a review-ready first shot with brand voice, evidence grounding, and references through editing, team review, transformation, localization, and direct publishing — all in one product.
+Choose Surfer if you only need an optimization layer on top of an existing stack; choose Quill if the content workflow itself — draft to publish — is the bottleneck.

 Surfer is best understood as a visibility optimizer.
 It helps teams analyze topics, coverage, and ranking patterns.
 That matters when you already have the people, writing tool, review process, and publishing workflow elsewhere.

-Gixo is a content workspace.
+Gixo Quill is a content workspace.
 The question it answers is different: how do you get to a review-ready first shot with brand voice, evidence grounding, and references, then finish the work with editing, comments, review states, transformations, localization, export, and publishing in one place?

-The Gixo stack stays the same
+The Gixo Quill stack stays the same

 Against Surfer, the reason teams switch is not visibility optimization.
 It is brand voice, evidence grounding, visible references, team review, and publishing from one content workspace.